 - A negative current limit (300 mA typ.) is reached - A timeout (1 μs typ.) is reached.

-So doing the L7987 device is able to work in low dropout operation, due to the advanced boot capacitor management, and the effective maximum duty cycle is about 12 μ s / 13 μ s = 92%.
+So doing the L7987L device is able to work in low dropout operation, due to the advanced boot capacitor management.

 4.5 Overcurrent protection